 The Michigan Music Alliance is starting a fund to address the current needs of Michigan based musical artists whose incomes are being adversely impacted by COVID-19.
 With events of all types being canceled to reduce the spread of COVID-19, people who make income fully through gigs and freelance music work are losing critical opportunities to support their well-being.

 Please consider donating to the fund to help support artists in your community during this time.
 To find out more about how musicians have been impacted uniquely by COVID-19 and how we are combating these issues, check out recent press.
 If you'd like to make a donation on our Go Fund Me.

 You can also purchase the follow items, whose proceeds are going towards the fund:

-We welcome applications from any full-time musicians living in Michigan, but will prioritize artists with severe financial impact (most cancelled events) and immediate need.
-The fund will be open for recouping financial losses due to cancelled music events.
+We welcome applications from any full-time musicians living in Michigan, but will prioritize artists with severe financial impact and immediate need.
 Applicants must meet specific requirements to qualify.
 Applying does not guarantee aid.
 APPLICATIONS WILL CLOSE ON MAY 15, 2020.